Our mission is simple: to improve genetic health for whanau (families) with rare genetic disorders.

 Louise is passionate about improving genetic health for families with a rare disorder.

-Louise is also Co-Director of Genetics Otago, is on the HGSA NZ branch executive committee and is a NZ Representative for ANZSCDB.
+Louise is also Co-Director of Genetics Otago, is on the HGSA NZ branch executive committee and is the NZ Principal Representative on the ERDERA Governing Board.

 In her spare time, Louise enjoys spending time with her family, gardening and house renovations.